 Why the Mediterranean Diet Helps

 It's loaded with fruits, veggies, whole grains, healthy fats, beans, and fish.
-These foods have natural chemicals that keep your inflammation in check.
+These foods have natural chemicals that help keep your inflammation in check.

 Veggies, beans, and whole grains are also healthy because they're high in fiber.
 Fish is a good source of omega-3 fatty acids, which are healthy fats.
 Fatty fish, like salmon, herring, sardines, and anchovies, have the most.

 A Mediterranean diet also relies on olive oil, another healthy fat, to take the place of full-fat dairy products like butter.
 That's good if you have RA, because olive oil can also lower levels of the chemicals that cause inflammation.